 The role of parents, educators, doctors and others in the development of children is crucial to their success.
-Saint Joseph's University's childhood studies major is designed for students looking to specialize in the care and development of young children and youth.
+Saint Joseph's University's Child and Family Studies major is designed for students looking to specialize in the care and development of young children and youth.
 Through your coursework and field experience as a childhood studies major, you will learn how to better serve your community, starting with our youngest generation.

 The health care ethics minor at Saint Joseph’s University focuses on the study and appreciation of philosophical and theological ethics.